Virtue-Digital-Indonesia/Valid-Frontend-Standard/.github/ISSUE_TEMPLATE/feature_request.md

 (It's better to include some pictures with explanations.)

 ## Resources
-(Please mention your idea resources here.
+(Please mention your idea resources here if any.
 It could be a link.)